amitnikam/p2p-file-cluster-leader-election/README.md

 Put files to share in `hosted_files/<port>/`.
 Start more nodes on other ports (9000–9129) to form a cluster.
 Add `-t` for automated test mode with bandwidth logging.

-Originally built for CS550 Advanced Operating Systems at Illinois Institute of Technology (Fall 2020).
-See [DESIGN.md](DESIGN.md) for the architecture, protocol, and known limitations.